TableMind: An Autonomous Programmatic Agent for Tool-Augmented Table Reasoning: Experiments

 The evolution of the agent's policy for invoking tools is shown in Figure~\ref{fig:toolCall_lineChart} (left).
 The learning trajectory exhibits a clear and continuous progression with distinct phases.
 Initially, during the first 40 steps, the agent undergoes an exploration phase, where its commitment to using tools is tentative and fluctuates as it balances direct textual generation with tool interaction, occasionally reverting to text-only outputs when tool use does not appear immediately beneficial.
 This is followed by a period of rapid discovery and exploitation, spanning steps 41 to 70, marked by a sharp inflection in the curve.
-During this stage, the agent decisively associates tool invocation with high rewards, consistently reinforcing a policy that favors code generation and beginning to integrate tool outputs more effectively into its reasoning process.
-Finally, during steps 71 to 120, the agent's strategy converges, with the tool-use ratio stabilizing near 100\%, indicating that the model has learned a near-deterministic policy that treats tool use as the optimal approach for the vast majority of tasks in this domain and applies it with high confidence.
+Finally, during steps 71 to 120, the agent's strategy converges, with the tool-use ratio stabilizing near 100\%, indicating that the model has learned a policy that treats tool use as the optimal approach for the vast majority of tasks in this domain and applies it with high confidence.